VBAC Induction Options: Methods, Risks, and What to Expect

 Understanding VBAC and Induction

-Induction refers to medical methods used to stimulate contractions before labor begins naturally.
-For individuals with a history of cesarean delivery, specific considerations arise due to the increased risk of uterine rupture.
+Induction uses medical methods to stimulate contractions before labor begins on its own.
+The main added concern for vaginal birth after cesarean (VBAC) candidates is the increased risk of uterine rupture.

 Induction for VBAC is typically recommended when specific medical indications arise, such as gestational hypertension or fetal distress.